fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_6.md

 a sampling:

-Chapter 6.
+Lab 6.
 Configuration • 116

 $ pytest--help